Applying the arm’s length principle to related party loans

 A: IRAS is prepared to accept 0% mark-up on costs for services provided to related parties under either a cost-pooling arrangement or if these costs are strict pass-through costs.

-To qualify as a cost-pooling arrangement, the conditions stated at paragraph 3.3.16(a) to (d) of the IRAS Supplementary e-Tax Guide (108KB) should be fulfilled.
+To qualify as a cost-pooling arrangement, the conditions stated at paragraph 12.31 of the e-Tax Guide on Transfer Pricing Guidelines (Second edition) (863KB) should be fulfilled.